poet-of-the-fall/carddivider/README.md

 You can read more about the different ideas on how to print the card dividers on Eikos [website](http://www.phenx.de/dominion-kartentrenner/).
 I personally print them on A4 self-adhesive paper like [these](https://www.avery-zweckform.com/produkt/universal-etiketten-l4735rev-100) and stick it onto thick black cardboards like [these](https://www.amazon.de/Folia-614-50-90-Fotokarton/dp/B000OZN29C/ref=pd_lpo_vtph_229_lp_tr_t_2?_encoding=UTF8&psc=1&refRID=QXMVJYTY91CVWSV4WC7V).

 **Remember that your printer setting may scale the output**.
 For my use case, this is absolutely fine, as the cut output is nearly the same with as the Dominion cards and fits perfectly into my box.
 If you want the slightly bigger ones, set the no-scaling-option before you print it.

+## Global variables

+Currently there is one variable defined in the ```cards.tex``` that is meant to be used globally.

+- showSetIcon: toggle showing the set icon on the dividers

+## Set variables

+Some variables are defined in the ```cards.tex``` and are overwritten in each set.

+- cardcolor: color for the card set (used for the stripe or the card background itself)

+- cardextension: text and number for the extension (used on top right of the cards)

+- cardextensiontitle: the title of the extension (on the top right of the card directly below the cardextension)

+- seticon: file name of the icon of the card set (without the path as this is set in the format definition)

+## Color definition

+The main colors are defined in the ```cards.tex```.

+- framebg: normally used color for the background of the whole card

+- contentbg: normally used color for the background of the content area (containing the instruction text) of the card

+Further defined colors for the card sets:

+- basicgame
+- intrigue
+- seaside
+- alchemy
+- prosperity
+- cornucopia
+- hinterlands
+- darkages
+- guilds
+- adventures
+- empires
+- nocturne
+- promo

+## Shortcuts / defined commands

+The ```format/_shortcuts.tex``` defines some frequently used commands to use them as a shortcut.

+- coin: Takes one optional argument and draws a coin containing the text of the given argument (usage: ```\coin[2]``` draws a coin containing a "2").

+- hex: Takes one optional argument and draws a hex containing the text of the given argument (usage: ```\hex[1]``` draws a hex containing a "1").

+- victorypointtoken: Draws a victory point token (the one containing with a "1" on it, usage: ```\victorypointtoken```).

+- victorypoint: Draws a victory point icon (usage: ```\victorypoint```).

+- potion: Draws a potion (like used in alchemy, usage: ```\potion```).

+- negativecardmarker: Can be used to draw the negative point marker of the adventures extension (usage: ```\negativecardmarker```).

+- negativecoinmarker: Can be used to draw the negative coin marker of the adventures extension (usage: ```\negativecoinmarker```).

+## The card commands

+A card can be defined by using the following commands within the tikzpicture environment:

+- card: Draws an empty card (background, content area, title, set icon and cut marks).

+- cardstrip: Draws the strip with the cardcolor to the card

+- cardbanner: Takes one argument containing the banner icon file.

+- cardicon: Takes one argument containing the icon used on the banner.

+- cardprice: Takes one argument and writes it as text onto the cardicon.

+- cardiconaddition: Takes one argument and draws another icon besides the first one.

+- cardpriceaddition: Takes one argument and writes it as text onto the additional icon.

+- cardtitle: Takes one argument and writes is as text onto the card banner.

+- cardcontent: Takes one argument and writes is as text onto the content area.